Effective learning is accompanied by high dimensional and efficient representations of neural activity: Online Methods

-Given several categories of data such as the shapes in Fig. \ref{fig:intro}c and given that there can be several measurements for the same category, we can assign a binary label to each shape, here represented by the color.
+Given several types of data such as the shapes in Fig. \ref{fig:intro}c and given that there can be several measurements for the same shape, we can assign a binary label to each shape, here represented by the color.
 In our case, each shape represents a neural response to one of $n$ stimuli.
-Given $n$ stimuli or categories, there are $\binom {n} {n/2} -2$ ways to assign binary labels to these data.
-We can then ask how separable are these binary categories, across all $\binom {n} {n/2}-2$ relabellings \cite{Rigotti2013}.
-We can see that when the data is arranged in one dimension, it becomes hard to separate the binary categories in all but one of the binary assignments.
-When the data is in a higher dimension, it will be easier to separate these binary categories.
-Hence the average binary separability estimates the separability dimension of this geometric representation of the data, i.e. a higher value indicates that the data effectively live in a larger dimensional space.
+Given $n$ stimuli or shapes, there are $2^n$ ways to assign binary labels to these data.
+We can then ask how separable are these binary groups, across all $2^n-2$ relabellings \cite{Rigotti2013}.
+Note the additional $-2$ is because 2 cases out of the $2^n$ assign the same label to all of the data, and it is clearly unnecessary to calculate separability in those cases.
+We can see that when the data are arranged in one dimension, it becomes hard to separate the binary groups in all but one of the binary assignments.
+When the data are in a higher dimension, it will be easier to separate these binary groups.
+Hence the average binary separability over different assignments estimates the separability dimension of this geometric representation of the data, i.e. a higher value indicates that the data effectively live in a larger dimensional space.